AdobeDocs/dynamic-media-classic.en/help/using/asset-folders.md

 >[!TIP]
 >
 >You can hide or display the Asset Library by selecting the **[!UICONTROL Expand]** or **[!UICONTROL Collapse]** control on its left side.
-Collapse the Asset Library panel when you need more room to work in the Browse panel.
+Collapse the Asset Library panel when you need more space in the Browse panel.

 ## Create folders

-1. In the Asset Library, select the folder you want to create a folder in.
+1. In the Asset Library, select the folder in which you want to create a folder.
 1. Select the **[!UICONTROL `Add Folder`]** button.
 This icon is at the top of the folder list.
 1. Enter a descriptive name for your new folder or subfolder.
 Type it into the field next to the folder icon.